 Beyond the Premiere has been well received by composers too.
 The opportunity to develop and evaluate their work through a number of consecutive performances in a variety of different contexts and to a range of different audiences is invaluable.
 Likewise for orchestras the ability to properly ‘bed in’ a new piece is a very welcome luxury these days.
 The presence of Beyond the Premiere also helps orchestras to think more long term about commissioning, enabling them to embed new work into their artistic plans in the knowledge that there is a body of promoters eager to present new work to an audience that is open and well prepared to receive it.

 This is something we’ve been able to do with City of London Sinfonia where Gwilym Simcock’s new work for orchestra and solo clarinet, On a Piece of Tapestry, winner of a PRS New Music Biennial Award, was commissioned with further performances in mind and as it turned out, we secured five Beyond the Premiere performances with promoters in Hull, Bradford on Avon, Southampton, Hereford and Oswestry.

 Find out more about our work with Huw Watkins / Orchestra of the Swan

 Find out more about our work with Gwilym Simcock / City of London Sinfonia

-We’re delighted to be featuring the work of two composers, Jane Wells and John Woolrich, in our Beyond the Premiere programme in 2016.
+We’re delighted to be featuring the work of three composers, Deborah Pritchard, Jane Wells and John Woolrich, in our Beyond the Premiere programme in 2016.
 Find out about our plans for Beyond the Premiere in 2016 via this link